 Due to the current COVID-19 Pandemic, until further notice our Clayton branch lobby will be closed to the public, with access by appointment only.
 Our Des Moines branch will be open from 10AM – 4PM and locked, but accessible during business hours by knocking or calling our main number.
 Our Roy branch will only be open on Tuesday’s from 10:30AM – 1:30PM.
 Please click the “Locations” tab for our branch phone numbers.

-Last updated on March 27, 2020 by your Farmers & Stockmens Bankexperts
+Last updated on April 30, 2020 by your Farmers & Stockmens Bank experts.

-Should you have any questions or would like to discuss SBA options in greater detail, please click on the name below to connect with our banking team:
+Should you have any questions or would like to discuss SBA options in greater detail, please click on a name below to connect with our banking team:

 Larry Fluhman moved to Clayton in 1976, and five years later married his wife, Jay, a Clayton native.
 Raised on a ranch North of Roy, New Mexico, Larry is still active in ranching activities and remains heavily involved in the community, including being a Trustee at First United Methodist Church, a member of Clayton Rotary Club, part of Union County Economic Development, and more.

 Larry started at Farmers & Stockmens bank back in 1986 and joined the Board of Directors in 1992.
 With more than 40 years of banking experience, Larry brings a wealth of knowledge to the team and customers at Farmers & Stockmens Bank and looks forward to what the future holds for the community.